malandrin/another-world-suite/README.md

 ## Description

-A Rust implementation of the "Another World" ("Out of This World" in USA) game engine, compiled to WebAssembly to run it in the web.
+A Rust implementation of the "Another World" ("Out of This World" in the USA) game engine, compiled to WebAssembly to run it in the web.
 It also includes a debugger and a resources viewer.

 ## [TRY IT NOW!](https://malandrin.github.io/another-world-suite/)